 Monday, January 22, 2024

-The Enteric Nervous System: An expanded View of the Spleen and Stomach
+The Enteric Nervous System: An Expanded View of the Spleen and Stomach

 The Enteric Nervous System (ENS) is the most extensive and intricate part of the Autonomic Nervous System (ANS), consisting of approximately 400-600 million neurons.
 Present in two primary networks—the myenteric and submucosal plexuses—the human ENS begins its development during the gestational period and experiences its most active growth state peri-natally through the first year of life.
-(Waxenbaum JA, [Updated 2023 Jul 24])
+(Waxenbaum JA, [Updated 2023 Jul 24])The ENS receives both sympathetic and parasympathetic innervation and manages the entire pathway for digestion of food and drink, referred to in Traditional Chinese Medicine (TCM) as the production of post-natal Qi.
+This process starts with a series of ganglionic plexuses following the digestive tract from the trachea to the anus.

 Parasympathetic innervation is crucial for maintaining the ENS, with the Sympathetic-Adrenal-Medullary (SAM) axis and stress hormones downregulating its function in response to external challenges.
 "Rest and digest," repair, and other parasympathetic functions become inhibited under fight-flight-freeze patterns.